 Our annual employee opinion survey is a key tool to help us understand how well our business is supporting our employees to achieve both our broad business objectives and their individual career goals.

-Some 62% of Energetics' staff are Australian born and 38% are born overseas.
 We require that our recruiter sends through a candidate pool that is, as a minimum, representative of the gender mix of the tertiary background that we are seeking.
 All staff are required to complete Equal Employment Opportunity (EEO) and Anti-bullying training via an online delivery platform.
 Further support is provided with EEO contact officers trained and appointed in each office.

 Workplace Gender Equality Act (WGEA)